akka/akka/akka-docs/scala/testing.rst

 .. code-block:: scala

    val actorRef = TestActorRef(new MyActor)
-   val result = actorRef !! msg
+   val result = actorRef !!
+Say42 // hypothetical message stimulating a '42' answer
-   result must be (expected)
+   result must be (42)

 As the :class:`TestActorRef` is a subclass of :class:`LocalActorRef` with a few special extras, also aspects like linking to a supervisor and restarting work